-Form I-94 is the Department of Homeland Security (DHS) arrival/departure record.
-Among its other uses, it is issued to aliens who are admitted to the U.S., adjusting status while in the U.S., or extending their stay.
+Form I-94, Arrival/Departure Record, is the Department of Homeland Security (DHS) arrival or departure record.
+Among its other uses, it is issued to aliens who are admitted to the United States, adjusting status while in the U.S., or extending their stay.
 A CBP officer generally attaches Form I-94 to the non-immigrant visitor’s passport upon U.S. entry.
 The visitor must exit the U.S. on or before the departure date stamped on his or her Form I-94.

 On the passport admission stamp or the paper I-94 card, the officer writes either a date or "D/S" (duration of status).
 Students and scholars on F or J status should receive a stamp marked "D/S" or "duration of status."
 This means that they may remain in the United States if they are properly maintaining status and their I-20 (F-1) or DS-2019 (J-1) has not expired.
 Students and scholars are required to keep the passport entry stamp or I-94 card for the duration of their visit.
 Make sure to keep it in a safe place so it does not get lost.

 When international students travel to the United States, they receive a Form I-94, “Arrival/Departure Record,” at their port of entry.
 International students who enter the country at an air or seaport are issued an electronic form, while those who enter the country at a land port are issued a paper Form I-94.

 Type or print legible with pen in ALL CAPITAL LETTERS.
 Use English.
 Do not write on the back of the form.
 The form has two parts.
 Please complete both the Arrival record (Items 1 through 17) and the Departure Record (Items 18 through 21).
 Make sure that all the information that you enter is exact and complete.

 Note: Use the information on your visa first.
 If your record cannot be found, use the information on your passport and then the information on your Form I-20/Form DS-2019.